 The guarantee pension is basic cover that acts as a top-up to the adjustment pension.
-If the adjustment pension is lower than SEK 8,573/month or SEK 102,879/year, guarantee pension can be paid out as a supplement to the adjustment pension.
+If the adjustment pension is lower than SEK 9,319 per month or SEK 111,825 per year, guarantee pension can be paid out as a supplement to the adjustment pension.
+The annual amount corresponds to 2.13 price base amounts (SEK 9,319 per month in 2023).